matsu911/buddypress-like/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.1.7 =
+* No longer posts to activity feed when user likes post in a group.

 = 0.1.6 =
 * Fixed bug when displaying number of people who liked.